Tuesday, May 3, 2011

 Robotifying an RC Truck

 The robot started as an ElectrixRC "Circuit" 1:10 stadium truck.
 At $130, it was the least expensive 1:10 RC truck I could find at my local RC Hobbies.
-It's not cheap, just a good value.
+But it's not cheap-o.
 It's tough, easily customized, good parts support, and has a loyal fanbase.
+ECX is a good value.

 It runs a Tacon 3000Kv brushless motor, Hobbywing 35A ESC, 2.4GHz FlySky 3 channel receiver, and 2S, 4000mAH 25C Gens Ace LiPo battery, ElectrixRC 'hard' springs, and Traxxas Anaconda tires on 2.8" All Star black chrome wheels.